kean/DFCache/README.md

 |[DFDiskCache](https://github.com/kean/DFCache/blob/master/DFCache/DFDiskCache.h)|Disk cache extends file storage functionality by providing LRU (least recently used) cleanup.|
 |[NSURL (DFExtendedFileAttributes)](https://github.com/kean/DFCache/blob/master/DFCache/Extended%20File%20Attributes/NSURL%2BDFExtendedFileAttributes.h)|Objective-c wrapper of UNIX extended file attributes.
 Extended attributes extend the basic attributes associated with files and directories in the file system.
 They are stored as name:data pairs associated with file system objects (files, directories, symlinks, etc).
 See setxattr(2).|
 |[DFCache (DFCacheExtended)](https://github.com/kean/DFCache/blob/master/DFCache/DFCache%2BDFExtensions.h)|Set of methods that extend `DFCache` functionality by allowing you to retrieve cached entries in batches.|

+### NSCache on iOS 7.0
+`NSCache` auto-removal policies have change with the release of iOS 7.0.
+Make sure that you use reasonable total cost limit or count limit.
+Or else `NSCache` won't be able to evict memory properly.
+Typically, the obvious cost is the size of the object in bytes.
+Keep in mind that `DFCache` automatically removes all object from memory cache on memory warning for you.

 # Migration to DFCache 2.0 from DFCache 1.0